Traveling with dog and cat to Spain

-Bringing pets such as a dog and / or cat is no problem with most of our holiday rentals and they are welcome guests.
-Pets are always to be registered in advance.
+Bringing pets such as dogs and/or cats is not a problem in most of our holiday accommodations, and they are welcome guests.
+However, pets must always be registered in advance.
 In most cases, an additional fee will be charged in Spain.
-For your planning, we would like to give you some tips on the journey.
+For your planning, we would like to offer you some tips for your trip.

-In public transport dogs must be kept on a leash and carry a muzzle.
-In trains, the animals travel in a transport box in the luggage compartment.
-Of course you should think twice in advance and have a dog transport box ready in case of a fall.
+When using public transport in Spain, dogs must be kept on a leash and wear a muzzle.
+On trains, dogs travel in a transport box in the luggage compartment.
+It's advisable to prepare a transport box in advance if you plan to use public transport.

 Kontakt